studioalemni/studioalemni.github.io/faqs.md

 #### Will the game be available on Nintendo Switch / Xbox / Playstation / Etc.?

-Currently, the game is only slated to release on Windows, MacOS and Linux.
-Please note that the Linux version may not be available immediately.
+Currently, the game is only due to release on Windows, macOS and Linux.
+Please note that the Linux version may not be available immediately, and may only be solely for supporting the Steam Deck.

 That said, if the game gets enough funding by the time the final chapter is completed, porting to consoles can happen, too.